micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 You're capturing both Raw: model responses and the Validated: subset.

 ### Example Deployment	Streamlit Cloud, Docker, or CLI runner
+#### Streamlit Deployment Notes

+- Ensure `outputs/profiles/`, `outputs/comparison/`, and `logs/` directories exist and are writable by the app.
+- Validated profiles and logs are now downloadable via the UI.
+If deploying in Docker, map local volumes accordingly.

 ### Streamlit App Example
 🖥️ _Launch the UI_